300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which singer had 2007’s best-selling album, Again to Black?

-- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the identify of the singer?

-- Ladies Aloud launched their first single in 2002, Sound of the Underground.
+- Women Aloud launched their first single in 2002, Sound of the Underground.
 Title all of the members.

 - Wherein 12 months did Taylor Swift launch her debut single, Love Story?